AVSystem/developer-zone/docs/LwM2M_Client/STMicroelectronics/B-L475E-IOT01A.md

 0. To flash the board, open your **File manager** and drag the downloaded `.bin` file to your **DIS_L4IOT** external device.
 0. You will see a blinking diode on your board.
 The diode will stop blinking as soon as the flashing is finished.

-The board is now flashed: you can jump to the [Connect to the LwM2M Server](#connect-to-the-lwm2m-server) section.

 ### Start development using samples
 !!!
 Note
     This step is optional.
 If you've gone through the [Use an already built binary](#use-an-already-built-binary) step, you can jump to [Connect to the LwM2M Server](#connect-to-the-lwm2m-server).